Occupational Therapy vs. Physical Therapy: Choosing the Field That's Best for You

 Physical and Occupational Therapy Aides

-Smiling woman sitting on a massage table and holding a clipboardAides in both fields have less direct contact with patients than workers in other roles.
+Physical therapist waiting for her patient while sitting on massage therapy bed in a bright clinical setting.Aides in both fields have less direct contact with patients than workers in other roles.
 Because their focus is on keeping a practice running smoothly, people in these two occupations have more in common with each other than those in more advanced occupational and physical therapy positions.

 Nature of the Work